SteelCompendium/data-md-dse/Bestiary/Goblin Monarch.md

   "target": "Each ally"
   "effects":
   - "name": "Effect"
-    "effect": "Each target can move up to their speed or make a free strike. "
+    "effect": "Each target can move up to their speed or make a [[Free Strike|free strike]]. "
 - "name": "Focus Fire"
   "type": "Villain Action 2"
   "keywords":